whole-tale/serialization-format/README.md

     "@id": "doi:10.5063/F1HM56Q3"
 }
 ```

-6. Move the export stream content type to the Exporter class
+5. Move the export stream content type to the Exporter class
-7. Reconsider author & creatorship use of pav+foaf
+6. Reconsider author & creatorship use of pav+foaf.